 The primers, inheritance calculators and map of genetic diseases will be useful to educators, students, health professionals, clergy and the public.

-Gene Screen was produced by the DNA Learning Center, and was developed with support from the Marcus Foundation in partnership with the Victor Center for the Prevention of Jewish Genetic Diseases, Albert Einstein Healthcare Network, Philadelphia, USA.
+Gene Screen was produced by the DNA Learning Center, and was developed in partnership with the Victor Center for the Prevention of Jewish Genetic Diseases, Albert Einstein Healthcare Network, Philadelphia, USA.

 *Diseases include: Alpha-thalassemia, Beta-thalassemia, Bloom Syndrome, Canavan Disease, Cystic Fibrosis, Dihydrolipoamide Dehydrogenase Deficiency, Familial Dysautonomia, Familial Hyperinsulinism, Fanconi Anemia Type C, Friedreich Ataxia, Galactosemia, Gaucher Disease Type 1, Glycogen Storage Disease Type 1a, Hemochromatosis, Joubert Syndrome, Maple Syrup Urine Disease, Mucolipidosis Type IV, Nemaline Myopathy, Niemann-Pick Disease Type A, Phenylketonuria, Sickle Cell Disease, Spinal Muscular Atrophy, Tay-Sachs Disease, Usher Syndrome Type 1F, Usher Syndrome Type 3, Walker-Warburg Syndrome, Werner Syndrome, and Wilson Disease.)